 Following the rezoning by the NSW Government, City of Parramatta Council is now the planning authority for the precinct.

-A Development Application (ref DA/1124/2016) relating to a portion of the Parramatta North precinct is currently with Council for assessment.
-To check the progress of the application visit the My Development section of Council’s website.
+A development application (ref DA/1124/2016) relating to a portion of the Parramatta North precinct is currently with Council for assessment.

 The majority of the precinct is included on the State Heritage Register and is identified as being of state heritage significance in the Parramatta Local Environmental Plan (LEP) 2011, as part of three separate listings, including the Cumberland District Hospital Group (SHR820), Parramatta Correctional Centre (SHR812) and Norma Parker Correctional Centre (SHR811).